-Most of the models overestimated tree regeneration levels.
+Most of the models overestimated tree recruitment levels.
 This has potentially far-reaching implications, e.g., regarding biomass (and thus carbon) turnover, with a potential overestimation of the capacity for forest carbon sequestration (Pugh et al. 2019; Pan et al. 2011).
-Yet, we focused on one specific stage, i.e., regeneration into the 7 and 10 cm diameter classes.
-Trees at this size contribute little to carbon sequestration, and if the excess regeneration at this stage is compensated – in the models – soon thereafter by higher mortality, overall simulated regeneration may still yield trustworthy results at the level of stand structure and related forest attributes such as basal area or biomass.
+Yet, we focused on one specific stage, i.e., recruitment into the 7 and 10 cm diameter classes.
+Trees at this size contribute little to carbon sequestration, and if the excess regeneration at this stage is compensated – in the models – soon thereafter by higher mortality, overall simulated tree population dynamics may still be trustworthy at the level of stand structure and attributes such as basal area or biomass.

-From a modeling point of view, excess regeneration inevitably requires excess mortality rates in a later stage, either – as observed for some models – between the 7 and 10 cm diameter thresholds, or soon after the 10 cm threshold has been crossed.
-In any case, correcting at early stages for the expected forest densities at later stages is equivalent to compensating for a first error (excess regeneration) by a second error (excess mortality).
+From a modeling point of view, excess tree recruitment inevitably requires excess mortality rates in a later stage, either – as observed for some models – between the 7 and 10 cm diameter thresholds, or soon after the 10 cm threshold has been crossed.
+In any case, correcting at early stages for the expected forest densities at later stages is equivalent to compensating for a first error (excess recruitment) by a second error (excess mortality).
 It is highly likely that biased projections will result, because the two errors are unlikely to be perfectly linked and thus will not always compensate each other.
 Hence, this structural problem of most models investigated here is problematic particularly if the models are to be used under novel conditions such as under climate change (e.g., Huber et al. 2021) or in a decision support context (e.g., Thrippleton et al. 2021).

-Regeneration levels define the structure and composition of future forests, but it is equally important to correctly identify areas where regeneration is lacking (Rammer et al. 2021).
+Recruitment levels define the structure and composition of future forests, but it is equally important to correctly identify areas where regeneration is lacking (Rammer et al. 2021).
 There are multiple constraints to the regeneration niche of tree species (Price et al. 2001), and therefore the absence of regeneration is likely to be common (Fortin and DeBlois 2007), even over larger areas such as the one-hectare plots used here.
 Tree regeneration data are characterized by zero-inflation.
 This was clearly evident from the EuFoRIa dataset, but some of the models did not produce zeros at all, or featured a very low proportion of zero data.
 This substantial difference may be due to the fact that the simulation results were drawn from equilibrium forests, whereas in reality many of the forest reserves are recovering from past management activities and have become denser over the past decades (e.g., Heiri et al. 2009), leading to less regeneration than in an equilibrium situation.
+Another possible reason for this difference may be the exclusion of factors like deer browsing or failure to accurately measure establishment filters, such as competition with the herb layer, site-specific or environmental limitations.

-Species composition of regeneration
+Species composition of recruitment